Workplace Behaviors to Support Your Company Culture

 Recognizes the relative importance of certain tasks and responsibilities and has the ability to prioritize to ensure that deadlines are met.
 Delivers on the commitments made to others.
 Is relied upon by others as a source for valid information.

 Demonstrates genuine concern for others.
-Respects and values people.
+Respects and values people regardless of their background.
 Wants to ensure people experience positive emotions.
 Expends considerable effort to impact the needs, concerns and feelings of others.
 Advocates for the interests, needs and wants of others.
 Demonstrates sensitivity and understanding.
 Takes personal and/or professional risks for the sake of others.
 Recognizes and enjoys the good qualities of others.
 Provides support, appreciation and recognition.
 Displays kindness and concern for others.

 Able to evaluate and select the best talent for a position.
 Ensures a person's strengths and interests matches the responsibilities and expectations of a job.